Skip to content

 curl -X GET \

-"https://your-instance.hantera.io/ingress/api/skus/search?q=laptop&sort=skuNumber" \
+"https://your-instance.hantera.cloud/ingress/api/skus/search?q=laptop&sort=skuNumber" \

 -H "Authorization: Bearer YOUR_TOKEN"